 Jesper Holmer Lund, United Nations Office for the Coordination of Humanitarian Affairs

-MapAction works closely with regional disaster management agencies in Southeast Asia (AHA Centre), the Caribbean (CDEMA) and Central Europe (CESDRR).
+MapAction works closely with regional disaster management agencies in Southeast Asia (AHA Centre), the Caribbean (CDEMA) and Central Asia (CESDRR).
 When disasters occur, we provide mapping and information support to regional and local coordination and response teams.
 We also collaborate with our regional partners to help them improve data gathering, mapping and analysis at a regional and national level, to effectively plan and deliver humanitarian aid in response to disasters.

 For information about our funding partners, please visit our funders page.

-Partnering with the World Food Programme
+Partnership with the World Food Programme (WFP)

 In July 2016 a joint team from MapAction and the United Nations World Food Programme worked with the government of Sri Lanka to prepare essential base data for emergency preparedness and response.